FREE TRIAL UPGRADE!

 Introduction

-Protecting the environment is a of great interest in today’s world, and there is particular interest in business and industry’s commitment to environmental compliance.
-Because of this, it is now common that environmental programs address the concerns of a variety of stakeholders — employees, customers, shareholders, community members, and more.
+Protecting the environment is of great interest in today’s world, and there's particular interest in business and industry commitment to environmental compliance.
+Because of this, it's now common for environmental programs to address the concerns of a variety of stakeholders — employees, customers, shareholders, community members, and more.
 This Fact File provides suggested methods to identify who the key stakeholders are for an operation and how to best use that information in building a strong environmental management system (EMS).

 Background

-The concept of actively incorporating interest from the community or affected parties is not a new one to the environmental compliance world; it is a standard step in the issuing of permits and the rulemaking process.
+The concept of actively incorporating interest from the community or affected parties isn't new to the environmental compliance world; it's standard for issuing permits and the rulemaking process.
 Historically, these efforts have been more focused on individual actions regarding one environmental program at a time.
-For example, a facility would have conversations with interested community members about a pending permitting action, but typically the discussions centered around only that one action.
+For example, a facility would have conversations with interested community members about a pending permitting action, but typically, the discussions centered around only that one action.

 More recently, the approach has changed, and environmental programs have been urged to take a holistic approach to identify stakeholder interests and proactively address their concerns.
-A factor that strongly influenced this shift was the 2015 update to the international standard for EMS, better known as the ISO 14001 standard.
-In this revision to the ISO 14001 standard, the requirements for identifying, engaging with, and reacting to input from “interested parties” were significantly increased.
+A factor that strongly influenced this shift was the 2015 update to the International Organization for Standardization (ISO) for Environmental management systems — Requirements with guidance for use, better known as the ISO 14001 standard.
+This revision to the ISO 14001 standard significantly increased the requirements for identifying, engaging with, and reacting to input from “interested parties."
 The growth of sustainability programs has also been consequential in companies’ efforts to seek and respond to community input.
 Two main elements of sustainability reporting are stakeholder engagement and transparency of information provided to interested parties.

-No matter what the cause, EMS managers are increasingly being tasked with an active and intentional approach to engagement with stakeholders.
-The more comprehensively this is done, the bigger the benefit will be to an EMS.
+No matter what the cause, EMS managers are increasingly tasked with an active and intentional approach to engaging with stakeholders.
+The more comprehensive the engagement, the bigger the benefit to an EMS.

 3 steps to identifying stakeholders

-1. Think about interested parties in the context of two groups: Those internal to your organization and those that are external.
-By making this division it will help identify a wider range of interested parties.
+1. Think about interested parties in the context of two groups: those internal to your organization and those external.
+Making this distinction will help you identify a wider range of interested parties.
 This is especially effective in identifying internal groups that have traditionally been more commonly overlooked as EMS stakeholders.

 2. Borrow the “SIPOC” approach often used in lean manufacturing process mapping.
-The term SIPOC is an acronym for supplier, inputs, process, outputs, customers.
-Using the approach, evaluate an EMS by looking specifically at each piece of the SIPOC process.
-For example, in asking who are the EMS “customers,” stakeholders such as regulators or company shareholders could be identified.
+SIPOC is an acronym for suppliers, inputs, processes, outputs, and customers.
+Evaluate an EMS by looking specifically at each piece of the SIPOC process.
+For example, EMS “customers" could include stakeholders such as regulators or company shareholders.

 3. Review records of recent EMS-related correspondence.
-These records will show who in the recent past has been interested in the EMS.
-The review may identify not just “community members” and interested parties but narrow that to a specific group or groups within the community.
+These records will show who has recently been interested in the EMS.
+The review may not just identify “community members” and interested parties but also narrow them to specific groups within the community.

 Examples of interested parties include: